Status

 What We Discovered

-Louisiana state NIL laws (SB60, SB250) do not address NIL at the high school level.
-This gives the LHSAA, which governs high school athletics in Louisiana, the authority to make decisions regarding NIL.
-On April 7, 2022, the association’s executive committee released a positioning statement clarifying that its bylaws allow student-athletes to monetize their NIL.
-See the high school section below for more information.
+Louisiana state laws governing Name, Image, and Likeness (NIL), specifically SB60 and SB250, do not address NIL at the high school level.
+Consequently, the Louisiana High School Athletic Association (LHSAA) retains authority over NIL matters within high school athletics.
+On April 7, 2022, the association’s executive committee issued a statement affirming that its bylaws permit student-athletes to monetize their NIL.
+For more details, please refer to the high school section of the bylaws.

 Summary